 - Green pepper

-According to the nutrition calculator I use for this recipe 1/4 of the whole recipe (including the corn, peppers, and potatoes) is 598 calories total, 53g of carbohydrate, 34g of protein, and 27 grams of fat.
+According to the nutrition calculator I use for this recipe, 1/4 of the whole dish (including the corn, peppers, and potatoes) is 598 calories total, 53g of carbohydrate, 34g of protein, and 27 grams of fat.

-The issue with this calculation is that the 3lbs of chicken includes the bones and I didn’t make a gravy so the protein and fat counts will be less than what’s listed (making the calorie count go down as well).
+The issue with this calculation is that the 3lbs of chicken includes the bones.
+Also, I didn’t make a gravy so the protein and fat counts will be less than what’s listed (making the calorie count go down as well).
 Another thing to consider is if you don’t eat the skin, you’ll be taking in less fat there as well.

 - 1 tsp sea salt

 - 1/2 tsp paprika